Wenjie-Wei/Wenjie-Wei.github.io/_pages/about.md

   - /about.html
 ---
 ## Biography
 Hello👋!
 This is Wenjie Wei🙎‍♀️.
-I am currently pursuing🏃‍♀️ a Ph.D. in <a href="https://en.uestc.edu.cn/" style="text-decoration: none;">the University of Electronic Science and Technology of China</a>🏫, under the supervision of Prof. <a href="https://sites.google.com/view/malu-zhang/home">Malu Zhang</a>🧑‍🏫.
-Prior to this, I obtained my Bachelor’s degree👩‍🎓 from <a href="http://international.zzu.edu.cn/">Zhengzhou University</a>🏫 in 2021.
+I am currently pursuing🏃‍♀️ a Ph.D. in <a href="https://en.uestc.edu.cn/" style="text-decoration: none; color: #007bff;">the University of Electronic Science and Technology of China</a>🏫, under the supervision of Prof. <a href="https://sites.google.com/view/malu-zhang/home" style="text-decoration: none; color: #007bff;">Malu Zhang</a>🧑‍🏫.
+Prior to this, I obtained my Bachelor’s degree👩‍🎓 from <a href="http://international.zzu.edu.cn/" style="text-decoration: none; color: #007bff;">Zhengzhou University</a>🏫 in 2021.
 My research interests broadly include 🧠neuromorphic computing💻 and 🤏efficient deep learning🤖.

 ## Research Interests 🥰
 - 📔 Neuromorphic Computing: Spiking Neural Networks, Brain-inspired Neural Architecture Design, etc.